Prepare yourself to be shocked: 2018 is almost over.

 It is also important to make sure assets with beneficiary designations (such as retirement accounts, joint tenancy ownership, insurance policies, etc.) match your estate plan.

 Some people think that when they execute a Will or Trust, that document alone controls where their "stuff" will go.
 But that is not always the case.

-Beneficiary designations can supersede or override the provisions of your estate plan.
+Beneficiary designations are a great way to avoid probate, but they can override the provisions of your estate plan.

-Similarly, divorce does not automatically revoke designations where you have named your now-former spouse as beneficiary.
+Similarly, divorce or separation can impact your estate plan.
+A divorce decree does not always automatically revoke designations where you have named your now-former spouse as beneficiary.

-Therefore, it is crucial that you review your beneficiary designations with each institution or policy or asset to ensure that the beneficiaries listed are the people you want to receive those assets.
+Therefore, it is crucial that you review your beneficiary designations with each institution or policy to ensure that the beneficiaries listed are the people you want to receive those assets.

 5. Is your trust fully funded?

-One of the biggest differences between a Will and a Trust is that assets owned by a trust can avoid probate.
+One of the biggest differences between a Will and a Trust is that assets owned by a trust can avoid probate, saving both time and money.
 So, you need to ask yourself an important question:

 Are my assets owned by my living trust?

 Re-titling assets into the name of your trust — a process known as "funding" your trust — is what makes a trust effective.
 If your trust is not fully funded, your estate may still have to go through probate.